 In an effort to escape persecution and violence in her native country of Burma, Judith Par ’20 and her family escaped to India when she was still a child.

 After facing bigotry as part of a minority group in Burma, Par and her family sought a better life—finding asylum in a refugee camp in New Delhi, India.
-Because her mother was ill, Par had to watch her younger siblings and could rarely attend CYO, a school within the camp that taught the alphabet and some basic Hindi.
+Because her mother was ill, Par had to watch her younger siblings and could rarely attend the YMCA school, located within the refugee camp with a focus on teaching the alphabet and some basic Hindi.
 When Par was 12 years old, and her mother’s health improved, she started working to support the family.
-“It was tough for us financially, so I stopped going to CYO and worked until I got in the U.S. in 2013,” Par said.
+“It was tough for us financially, so I stopped going to YMCA school and worked until I got in the U.S. in 2013,” Par said.

 Par felt lost when she first moved to New York.
 She worked hard to quickly made sense of a new language, culture and her academic coursework.
 Sitting in her high school classroom with a limited understanding of the English language, she focused on mastering the work—copying everything the teacher wrote on the board and spending hours at night translating the scribbled chalk lines word for word.
 “For the first two years of high school I only slept about three hours a night.
 I was determined to graduate from high school and go to college,” Par said.